 You can expect to pay at least $52 for one pound of red wigglers with shipping included in the continental US.
 As shipping two pounds is not significantly more expensive than shipping one pound, buying 2 pounds often provides the best value.

 The amount you buy, however, should be dictated by the available surface area of your worm bin.

 For most commercial worm bins, 1lb is sufficient, but 2 lbs will get you off to a faster start with your waste processing.

-But as of this publication in late 2020, most US suppliers are unable to fulfill large orders.
+But most US suppliers are unable to fulfill large orders.